 The Hannover Re group is the sole capital provider to Syndicate 6134, which was established in 2018 and underwrites quota share reinsurances of business underwritten by Syndicate 2121 as the host syndicate.
-In the 2018 year of account Syndicate 6134 underwrote gross net written premium of £21.9 million across certain classes within the underwriting capability of the host syndicate.
-This increased to £31.1 million for 2019 and for the 2020 year of account Syndicate 6134 is forecast to underwrite £105.6 million of gross net written premium following the introduction of a number of new casualty classes.
-It is expected that this will increase further in future years.
+In the 2018 year of account Syndicate 6134 underwrote gross net written premium of £22.2 million across certain classes within the underwriting capability of the host syndicate.
+This increased to £32.6 million and £100.9 million for the 2019 and the 2020 years of account respectively.
+For the 2021 year of account, Syndicate 6134 is forecast to underwrite £66.3 million of gross net written premium.
+The reduction in gross net written premiums over that written in 2020, reflects a realignment of certain classes of business between Syndicate 6134 and Syndicate 2121 as the host Syndicate.